 DIWALI celebrates the triumph of light over darkness, good over evil, and hope over despair.
-Each year, as the festival of light and hope approaches, we cheerfully set about deep cleaning our homes and offices and decorating our surroundings with fragrant flowers, fairy lights, oil lamps and rangoli.
-Family and friends meet up, greet one another, and exchange Diwali gifts.
+Each year, as the festival of light and hope approaches, we cheerfully set about cleaning our homes and offices, and decorating our surroundings with fragrant flowers, fairy lights, oil lamps and rangoli.
+Family and friends meet up, greet one another and exchange Diwali gifts.

-Diwali is also the time when many of us donate to light up the life of those in need.
-Our donations can mean shelter, education, care and protection for the mentally ill, the elderly, orphaned children, the visually impaired and other disadvantaged groups.
+Diwali is also the time many of us donate to light up the life of those in need.
+Our donations can go on to provide shelter, education, care and protection for the mentally ill, elderly, orphaned children, visually impaired and other disadvantaged groups.

 On this auspicious occasion of Diwali, here are 5 NGOs on Give, India’s largest and most trusted giving platform, that you can support.

-Mauli is in urgent need of funds to be able to rescue more women from the streets and to tide over recurring expenses for regular medication, visiting medical experts, doctors and paramedical staff.
+Mauli is in urgent need of funds to be able to rescue more women from the streets and to meet recurring expenses for regular medication and visits by medical experts, doctors and paramedical staff.
 “Mauli Seva Pratishthan has no fixed source of income.
 Our service depends entirely on contributions from generous donors and philanthropic organisations.
-Please help us so that we can help more mentally ill abandoned women,” appeals Dr. Sucheta Dhamane, co-founder of Mauli.
+Please help us so that we can help more mentally ill and abandoned women,” appeals Dr. Sucheta Dhamane, co-founder of Mauli.

-This Diwali, as we usher abundance and prosperity into our homes and lives, let’s join hands to help this doctor couple brighten the lives of more women battling mental illness and homelessness with healing and hope.
+This Diwali, as we usher abundance and prosperity into our homes and lives, let’s join hands to help Mauli brighten the lives of women battling mental illness and homelessness with healing and hope.
 Click here to donate.

-“But without your help, all their ambitions and dreams face uncertainty, as these 23 orphans could again become homeless and return to living on the streets.
-Mounting bills and dwindling funds are putting the future of these kids at stake.
-We need your support urgently to keep them in school and to keep a roof over their heads,” appeals Shivaji.
+“Without your help, the children’s ambitions and dreams are uncertain, as these 23 orphans could again become homeless and return to living on the streets.
+Mounting bills and dwindling funds are putting the future of these children at stake.
+We need your support urgently to keep them in school and keep a roof over their heads,” appeals Shivaji.

-As we open our homes and hearts to welcome in the lights of Diwali, we can help Shivaji’s Miracle Manna ensure a loving home and a hopeful future for its 23 kids.
+As we open our homes and hearts to welcome in the lights of Diwali, we can help Shivaji’s Miracle Manna continue providing a loving home and a hopeful future for its 23 neglected and orphaned children.
 Donate here.

-Kat-Katha, founded by Gitanjali Babbar, helps sex workers to walk away from forced prostitution, embrace alternative professions and work towards building a new life for themselves and their children.
-The NGO runs Dream Village near Delhi, a safe haven for women – currently eight – who were forced into prostitution, and their children.
+Kat-Katha, founded by Gitanjali Babbar, helps sex workers walk away from forced prostitution, embrace alternative professions and work towards building a new life for themselves and their children.
+The NGO runs Dream Village near Delhi, a safe haven for women (currently eight) who were forced into prostitution, and their children.

-“My life’s dream is to see every single woman forced into sex work walking out of brothels and living the life they’ve always dreamed about,” says Gitanjali.
-According to her, what holds many women back in brothels is their fear that society may not accept them and their children and that they may be forced to beg to survive.
-The only way to stop this endless exploitation of women is by empowering them with the skills and confidence needed to live a self-reliant, dignified life.
+“My life’s dream is to see every single woman who has been forced into sex work walking out of brothels and living the life they have always dreamed about,” says Gitanjali.
+According to her, what holds many women back in brothels is their fear that society may not accept them and that their children and that they may be forced to beg to survive.
+The only way to stop this endless exploitation of women is by empowering them with the skills and confidence needed to live a self-reliant and dignified life.

-Amidst your Diwali celebrations of light over darkness, do spare a thought for the many women still trapped and exploited in dingy, stifling brothels.
-With your generous contribution, Gitanjali’s Kat-Katha can help dispel their darkness and give them a better life.
+Amidst your Diwali celebrations of light over darkness, do spare a thought for the many women still trapped and exploited in brothels.
+With your generous contribution, Gitanjali’s Kat-Katha can help dispel darkness and give them a better life.
 Click here to donate.

 Abandoned, elderly widows are amongst the most vulnerable sections in India.
-After being thrown out of their homes by their own children they are forced to beg for food and shelter.
-“Through Project Jeevan, Maitri houses ageing widow mothers in two ashrams in Vrindavan and Radhakund (Mathura), providing them with wellness and well-being.
-This programme also reaches out to widow mothers beyond the ashrams with fruit, milk and healthcare services,” explains Winnie Singh, co-founder, Maitri India.
+After being thrown out of their homes by their own children, they are forced to beg for food and shelter.
+“Through Project Jeevan, Maitri houses ageing and widowed mothers in two ashrams in Vrindavan and Radhakund (Mathura), providing them with wellness and a healthy well-being.
+This programme also reaches out to widows beyond the ashrams with fruits and milk, and healthcare services,” explains Winnie Singh, co-founder, Maitri India.

-While we fill our homes with the flowers and fragrances of Diwali, and surround ourselves with family and friends, let’s extend our generosity to help Winnie Singh and Maitri provide more abandoned widow mothers with a home away from home, filled with friends like family to embrace.
+While we fill our homes with the fragrance and flowers of Diwali, let’s extend our generosity to help Winnie Singh and Maitri provide more abandoned widow mothers with a home away from home, filled with people who will embrace them with care.
 Donate here.

 Founded by Dheeraj Bhola, Blind Welfare Society (BWS) has been a ray of hope for 40 visually impaired girls, many of whom were abandoned by their families and had nowhere to go.
-BWS provides these young girls food, shelter, education and career support so they can pursue their dreams and build self-reliant life for themselves.
+BWS provides these young girls with food, shelter, education and career support so they can pursue their dreams and build self-reliant lives.

 Dheeraj Bhola is visually impaired and understands first-hand the struggle and discrimination faced by the visually impaired.
 “I heard of a few visually impaired girls who’d been abandoned by their families because they considered a blind girl child as an additional burden.
 Some were sold off and a few were raped.
-In each one of them, I saw a bright future that held promise and potential.
+In each one of them, I knew there was a bright future that held promise and potential.
 This inspired me to start BWS,” says Dheeraj.
-BWS is facing a severe funds crunch and needs your help to continue supporting visually impaired girls as they pursue their dreams.
+BWS is facing a severe shortage of funds and needs your help to continue supporting visually impaired girls as they pursue their dreams.

 This Diwali, as we decorate our surroundings, let’s help BWS light up the pathways for blind girls by donating here.